ezgimez/ezgimez.github.io/index.md

 ## Updates

-* November 2023: Our proposal ["Learn to Compress"](https://2024.ieee-isit.org/workshops) has been accepted as a workshop at [ISIT 2024](https://2024.ieee-isit.org/)!
-The proposal was put forward by Aaron Wagner (Cornell University), Elza Erkip (NYU, and also my advisor :-) ) and myself.
-We will release more details about this workshop in December.
+* November 2023: Our proposal ["Learn to Compress"](https://2024.ieee-isit.org/workshops) has been accepted as a workshop at [ISIT 2024](https://2024.ieee-isit.org/).
+The proposal was put forward by Aaron Wagner (Cornell University), Elza Erkip (NYU) and myself.
+We will release more details about this workshop in December -- but meanwhile, feel free to check out our [workshop website](https://learn-to-compress-workshop-isit.github.io/)!

 * October 2023: The draft version of the journal version of our previous ISIT 2023 paper is available in [arXiv](https://arxiv.org/abs/2310.16961)!
 We demonstrate that the neural distributed compressor mimics the theoretical optimum for more exemplary sources :)